tmenguy/ha-solcast-solar/README.md

 For daily forecast sensors only:

-* `detailedForecast`: A half-hourly breakdown of expected power generation (list of dicts)
+* `detailedForecast`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW, not kWh)
-* `detailedHourly`: An hourly breakdown of expected power generation (list of dicts)
+* `detailedHourly`: An hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)
-* `detailedForecast_1234_5678_9012_3456`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW, not kWh)
+* `detailedForecast_1234_5678_9012_3456`: A half-hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)
 * `detailedHourly_1234_5678_9012_3456`: An hourly breakdown of expected average power generation for each interval (list of dicts, units in kW)

 The "list of dicts" has the following format, with example values used: (Note the inconsistency in `pv_estimateXX` vs. `estimateXX` used elsewhere.
 History is to blame.)